Installation

 External libraries used for plotting

-1D plots are provided by plotly, while 2D/3D plots are rendered with pyvista.
-Supported pyvista backends are trame and panel.
-The default pyvista backend is trame when running in JupyterLab, and panel when running on Google Colab or Kaggle.
+1D plots are provided by plotly, while 2D/3D plots are rendered with pyvista using trame.
+The default pyvista backend is client when running in JupyterLab, and html when running on Google Colab or Kaggle.
 Users can customize the active pyvista backend by exporting the environment variable VISKEX_PYVISTA_BACKEND: such operation is typically not required, with the only notable exceptions being testing different pyvista backends on CI, or exporting notebooks to html via nbconvert.

 Compatibility with upstream releases